sartaj05/chat-with-docs-image/README.md

         ]
     },
     "dependencies": [
-        "flask",
         "pdfminer.six",
         "pytesseract",
         "sumy",
         "nltk",
-        "streamlit"
+        "streamlit",
+        "reportlab"
     ],
     "usage": {
         "steps": [
-            "Upload a PDF or image document using the Streamlit interface.", "The app processes the file and extracts the content (using pdfminer.six for PDFs or pytesseract for images).", "Choose the summary length (short, medium, or long) from the Streamlit options.", "View the generated summary, which highlights the key points of the document."
+            "Upload a PDF or image document using the Streamlit interface.", "The app processes the file and extracts the content (using pdfminer.six for PDFs or pytesseract for images).", "Choose the summary length (short, medium, or long) from the Streamlit options.", "Select whether you want the summarization for a PDF or image file.", "View the generated summary, which highlights the key points of the document.", "Download the generated PDF summary directly from the Streamlit interface."
         ]
     },
     "license": "MIT License"